 Children, disabled or not, can receive survivors benefits if their parent, adoptive parent, or stepparent was receiving Social Security retirement or disability benefits—or was entitled to one of these benefits—before they died.

 A child is eligible for up to 75% of the parent's monthly benefit, subject to a family maximum.
 A child can receive these survivors benefits until turning 18 (or 19, for full-time high school students).
-If a child gets married, the dependents benefits will end.
+If a child gets married, their dependents benefits will end.

 This category of benefits, often called "adult child" benefits, is really an extension of the dependents benefits discussed above; the extension past age 18 is for disabled children only.
 This dependent benefit is called a "child's" benefit because it's based on the parent's earning record, not because the person needs to be young.